 Effective Date and Transition

 This statement is effective for years beginning January 1, 2001.
 A change resulting from the adoption of this statement shall be accounted for as a change in accounting principle in accordance with SSAP No. 3—Accounting Changes and Corrections of Errors.
+The nonsubstantive revisions adopted March 15, 2021, regarding levelized commission are to clarify the original intent of this statement and apply to existing contracts in effect as of December 31, 2021, and new contracts thereafter.

 REFERENCES